 Artifacts in Acrobat.
-You can check Artifacts in Acrobat X/XI/DC with one of the following methods:
+You can check Artifacts in Acrobat DC with one of the following methods:

-Select Tools, Accessibility, Reading Order (Acrobat DC) or TouchUp Reading Order (Acrobat X/XI) to display or edit content elements on the page.
+- ► Select Tools, Accessibility, Reading Order to display or edit content elements on the page.
 Artifacts are called Background in Acrobat's Reading Order Tool.
-Unlike structure elements, they are not visualized with a frame and tag name when this tool is activated.

-- Identify Artifacts by selecting View, Show/Hide, Navigation Panes, Content.
-The Content pane lists all page contents along with the respective structure element type name or Artifact as appropriate.
+Unlike structure elements, they are not visualized with a frame and tag name when the tool is activated. - ► Identify Artifacts by selecting View, Show/Hide, Navigation Panes, Content.
+The Content pane lists all page contents along with the respective structure type name or Artifact as appropriate.
 Because Artifacts are not read, there is no corresponding numbered block on the page.
-However, clicking on an Artifact in the list highlights the corresponding content element on the page. - Search for Artifacts: select View, Show/Hide, Navigation Panes, Tags, click the menu button at the top of the Tags pane, Find..., and select Artifacts from the drop-down list.
-Since Artifacts are not part of the document structure, there is no corresponding entry in the Tags navigation pane nor the Order pane. - ► Activate View, Read Out Loud... to let Acrobat read the structure elements on the page.
+However, clicking on an Artifact in the list highlights the corresponding content element on the page. - ► Search for Artifacts: select View, Show/Hide, Navigation Panes, Tags, click the menu button at the top of the Tags pane, Find..., and select Artifacts from the drop-down list.
+Since Artifacts are not part of the document structure, there is no corresponding entry in the Tags navigation pane nor the Order pane. - Activate View, Read Out Loud... to let Acrobat read the structure elements on the page.
 Artifacts will not be read.

 Designating content as Artifact.
-Artifacts can be specified in PDFlib with the Artifact tag name in PDF\begin\item() (despite the fact that Artifacts are not actually tags in the sense of structure elements):
+Artifacts can be specified in PDFlib with the Artifact tag name in PDF_begin_item():

+'''

-id = p.begin\item("Artifact", "");
+id = p.begin item("Artifact", "");

+'''